sonatype/sca-reference-architectures/infra-aws-ha/README.md

 ## Monitoring and Logging

-This deployment includes **production-grade logging** Fluentd approach:
+This deployment includes **production-grade logging** with a unified CloudWatch approach:

 ### Structured Logging with Fluent Bit
 - **Fluent Bit Sidecar**: Lightweight log processor running alongside each IQ Server task